arthurkushman/php-wss/README.md

 ## Library comes with 3 main options

 - it`s a web-socket server for multiple connections with decoding/encoding for all events out of the box
-- it has GET url parser, so You can easilly use any templates U need
+- it has GET uri parser, so You can easilly use any templates U need
 - multiple process per user connections support, so You can fork processes to speed up performance

 ## How do I get set up?